couchbase/n1k1/README.md

 - aggregate functions, advanced features?
   - count(*) or COUNT_ALL is different than count(expr),
     w.r.t. missing/null handling?
-  - distinct?
+  - IGNORE NULL's?
+(RESPECT NULLS is default)
+  - FROM LAST?
+(FROM FIRST is default)
   - filter-where clauses?

-- more window functions?
-  - IGNORE NULL's?
+  - DISTINCT?

 - ORDER BY ...
 NULLS FIRST vs NULLS LAST?